 The course website is divided into just a few navigation items along the left-hand side:

 - The “Modules” page is where all course content can be found organized into module sections.
 Each module has an Overview page that lists important information concerning that module including objectives, textbook selections, and Quality Matters alignment information.
-The content pages following the module page is where you will find content and graded activities.
+The content pages following the module page are where you will find content and activities.

 The modules focus on the primary skills and issues critical to online teaching: planning for online instruction, assessing student learning, content presentation/conversion and developing community and instructor presence.
 All of the modules follow a similar organization and include readings, online assignments and discussions.
 The following are typical module components:

 - an introduction that presents the module topic

 - readings from the textbook and other resources such as recent literature reviews on the module topic

 - references to the Quality Matters course design rubric

 - examples from UNL online courses relating to the module topic

 These technical requirements will allow you to access the course site successfully, send/receive online communications, complete assigned activities, and view multimedia content:

 - an active e-mail address in Canvas (view the Canvas Guide if you need to add an e-mail address).